Kyriosity/read-write/README+/software/design/parts/README+/ext_parts.md

 ## Backend

-Simple to moderate applications need no elaborated structure - they begin with a few data context classes.
-For large projects teams shall weigh evaluation, learning curve, and fitting of the chosen framework against the hardship of own development.
+Simple to moderate applications need no elaborate structure - they begin with a few data context classes.
+For large projects, teams shall weigh evaluation, learning curve, and fitting of the chosen framework against the hardship of their own development.

-Many frameworks are good at themselves but will burden your project with too much unclaimed "ballast" code.
+Many frameworks are good in themselves, but will burden your project with too much unclaimed "ballast" code.

 ## Testing